chandanhpcic/docs/source/manual/how-tos/ipv6_tunnelbroker.rst

 Introduction
 ------------

-OPNsense supports native IPv6 as well as tunneled IPv6.
-This article shows how to set up TunnelBroker, Hurricane Electric's IPv6-in-IPv4 tunnel, with OPNsense.
+Reticen8 supports native IPv6 as well as tunneled IPv6.
+This article shows how to set up TunnelBroker, Hurricane Electric's IPv6-in-IPv4 tunnel, with Reticen8.
 If you're based in the US and you use Netflix, you might not want to follow these instructions.
 Netflix now blocks TunnelBroker.

 If you use IRC or need access to SMTP over the TunnelBroker connection, Hurricane Electric requires you to go through their free IPv6 certification process.
 Their "sage" level is the highest level and will allow you to enable IRC and SMTP.
-Note that your OPNsense firewall must be directly connected to the Internet.
+Note that your Reticen8 firewall must be directly connected to the Internet.
 Being behind a NAT will not work.

 The rest of this article assumes you already have a TunnelBroker account.
 If not,